 \chapter{Robust Representations of the Environment}

-The algorithms used to select sensing location and planning for environmental monitoring robots are tightly coupled with the way the environment itself is represented.
-Choosing the right representation requires a careful balance between the fidelity of the representation with how amenable that representation is for planning and computation.
-In this chapter, we will survey the commonly used environmental representations and their properties.
+The decision-making algorithms for robotic environmental monitoring depend on environmental representations.
+Choosing the appropriate representation requires a careful balance between the fidelity of the representation and its suitability for planning and computation.
+In this chapter, we survey the commonly used environmental representations and discuss their properties.